MarwenTayari/project-management-/README.md

 * 2 - Create main page (List of project & List of tasks )
 * 3 - Create login page (register & login )
 * 4 - Develop the actions of Manager (He can edit projects & tasks)
-* 5 - Develop the actions User (He can edit tasks by project)
+* 5 - Develop the actions of User (He can edit & complete tasks by project)

 * 6 - Create a database :
 - Three colloctions needed :  Projects ,  Tasks , User (Admin or User) .